 To find out which union we fall under or how to unionise our company, we can contact NTUC or check out the list of unions here.

 During periods of downtime or restructuring, our jobs are even more at risk.

-Unions will first come in to discuss with management how to prevent job losses, such as sending us for training to prepare us with new skills, or redeployment to other units which need more hands on deck instead of retrenching us all.
+Unions will first come in to discuss with management how to prevent job losses, such as sending us for training to prepare us with new skills, or redeployment to other units that need more hands-on-deck instead of retrenching us all.